kryspinm97/Game-House-PP1/README.md

 * ### Navigation ###

-  * The navigation bar consists of 3 buttons locating to three different stages of the page which is located at the top right of the landing page.
+  * The navigation bar consists of 4 buttons locating to four different stages of the page which is located at the top right of the landing page.

   * All the navigation elements are clear to the user and easy to find.